Restoring Transparency to OMB Apportionment Decisions

 locked university gate represents constraints on free speech and academic freedom

-Protect Democracy is suing the Office of Management and Budget (OMB) and Director Russell Vought for violating a law that requires public disclosure of “apportionments,” the legally binding decisions OMB makes about how federal agencies spend appropriated funds.
+On April 14th, Protect Democracy filed suit against the Office of Management and Budget (OMB) and Director Russell Vought for violating a law that requires public disclosure of “apportionments,” the legally binding decisions OMB makes about how federal agencies spend appropriated funds.
+On April 22nd, Protect Democracy filed a motion for summary judgement.

 The lawsuit alleges that OMB is defying a clear congressional mandate passed in 2022 that requires these spending decisions to be published on a public website.
 After nearly three years of compliance, OMB abruptly removed this information from public view on March 24.
 Days later, OMB Director Russell Vought confirmed the agency would no longer comply with the law.